Ajackster/react-native-global-props/README.md

 ![react-native-global-props demo](http://i.giphy.com/2cpQ18KG8L3fa.gif)

-This module is useful for
+#### This module is useful for ####

-    1.)
-Creating an amazing modular experience with your react-native components
+__1.)__ Creating an amazing modular experience with your react-native components

-    2.)
-Adding customization to react-native components without having to create completely new ones
+__2.)__ Adding customization to react-native components without having to create completely new ones

-    3.)
-Setting global styles like fontFamily and color
+__3.)__ Setting global styles like fontFamily and color

 And much more!

+### Contributing ###

+__Please contribute!__
+All contributions are greatly appreciated no matter how small or large the contribution is.
+Whether it's a small grammar fix in the README, a huge bug fix, or just an issue report, you will be recognized as a 'Contributor' to this project.

+Some great contributions would be to add customization for the components that currently aren't implemented.
+The following components __have__ been implemented.
+* Image
+* ListView
+* Modal
+* Picker
+* Refresh Control
+* ScrollView
+* Slider
+* StatusBar
+* Switch
+* Text
+* TextInput
+* TouchableWithoutFeedback
+* TouchableOpacity
+* TouchableHighlight
+* TouchableNativeFeedback
+* View
+* WebView

+If you have any questions that can't be answered in the __Issues__ forum under this repository, then feel free to email me at jacksonal300@gmail.com.